 For example, if your payment app wants to make use of your contacts, you deny it first, but when you wish to send money to someone in the contact list later, it will ask you for your permission again.
 If you still deny it, you will not be able to use the facility, but other services may still be available to you.

 Here’s a look at all your app permissions for your Android phone.
-The screenshots are from Android 8.0 Oreo device and are similar the older versions.
+The screenshots are from Android 8.0 Oreo devices and are similar to the older versions.

-- Body Sensors: allows your fingerprint data, health data like heart rate, step count.
+- Body Sensors: allows your fingerprint and health data like heart rate and step count.

-- Contacts: allows access into your contact and address book for reading and editing contacts.
+- Contacts: allows access to your contact and address book for reading and editing contacts.
 Having malicious people send phishing, and other spams from your id are scary.

-- Location: for know your location through GPS and to offer localized services or meaningful ads.
+- Location: to know your location through GPS and to offer localized services or meaningful ads.
 Some stranger knowing exactly where you are and when makes you 200% more vulnerable.

 - SMS: allows to read, send and receive SMS/MMS.
-And you don’t want malicious apps spying the content or sending out spams.
+And you don’t want malicious apps spying on the content or sending out spam.